-23rd Velikiye Luki International Hot Air Balloon Meeting.
+24th Velikiye Luki International Hot Air Balloon Meeting.

-The Event consists of four separate hot air balloon competitions:
+The Event consists of four hot air balloon tournaments:

-- The 11th Cup of Friendship (all competitors); - The 24th National Hot Air Balloon Championship of Russia (Russian competitors only); - The 14th Velikiye Luki Cup (for pilots who have already participated in the Velikiye Luki International Hot Air Balloon Meeting ten times at the time of registration); - The 12th Cup of Princess Olga (female pilots).
+- 12th Cup of Friendship (general tournament for all competitors); - 25th National Hot Air Balloon Championship of Russia (for Russian competitors only); - 15th Velikiye Luki Cup (for competitors who have already participated in the Velikiye Luki International Hot Air Balloon Meeting ten times at the time of registration); - 13th Cup of Princess Olga (for female competitors).